-Systematics are included as nuisance parameters in the \ndbd\ decay search.
-The posteriors from the fits characterizing the detector performance-related systematics (i.e., efficiencies, energy bias, and resolution scaling) are included as priors in the \ndbd\ decay analysis.
+Systematics are included as nuisance parameters in the \ndbd\ search.
+The posteriors from the fits characterizing the detector performance-related systematics (i.e., efficiencies, energy bias, and resolution scaling) are included as priors in the \ndbd\ analysis.
 Efficiencies fall into three broad categories: containment efficiency, reconstruction efficiency, and event selection efficiency.
-Containment efficiency---characterizing the percentage of \ndbd\ decay events that deposit their total energy within a crystal---is evaluated using Geant4~\cite{GEANT4:2002zbu} Monte-Carlo simulations~\cite{CUORE:2016ons}.
-Reconstruction efficiencies encompass all relevant efficiencies at the single pulse level including the ability to trigger, reconstruct correct energies, and contain a single pulse within a window.
+Containment efficiency---characterizing the percentage of \ndbd\ events that deposit their total energy within a crystal---is evaluated using \textsc{Geant4}~\cite{GEANT4:2002zbu} Monte-Carlo simulations~\cite{CUORE:2016ons}.
+Reconstruction efficiencies encompass all relevant efficiencies at the single pulse level, including the ability to trigger, reconstruct correct energies, and contain a single pulse within a window.
 Configurable injected heater pulses are good proxies for physical pulses and are used to evaluate the reconstruction efficiencies for each dataset-calorimeter.
-Selection efficiency includes anti-coincidence and pulse shape discrimination (PSD) efficiencies which express the probability of retaining signal-like events after applying the single-crystal cut and PSD cut, respectively.
+Selection efficiencies include anti-coincidence and pulse shape discrimination (PSD) efficiencies which express the probability of retaining signal-like events after applying the single-crystal cut and PSD cut, respectively.
 These are evaluated numerically at the dataset level by using known radioactive decay peaks~\cite{CUORE:2021mvw}.

 A list of all the relevant parameters for the current analysis is provided in Table~\ref{tab:Efficiencies}.
-We evaluate all efficiencies using a Bayesian counting analysis and combine them to obtain a probability density function for the total analysis efficiency, which is passed as a prior to the \ndbd\ decay fit.
-For detector response parameters, we perform the fit of the dataset-level scaling factors for the resolution and calibration bias, $S_{\sigma}(E)$ and $\Delta\mu(E)$, with a Bayesian approach using BAT to obtain posterior probability distributions, which are treated as priors in the \ndbd\ decay fit.
+We extract the analysis efficiencies using a Bayesian counting analysis and combine them to obtain a probability density function for the total analysis efficiency, which is passed as a prior to the \ndbd\ fit.
+For the detector response parameters, we fit the dataset-level scaling factors for the resolution and calibration bias, $S_{\sigma}(E)$ and $\Delta\mu(E)$, respectively, with a Bayesian approach using \textsc{BAT} to obtain posterior probability distributions, which are treated as priors in the \ndbd\ fit.
+Finally, following a conservative approach, we choose a non-informative, uniform prior for $\Gamma_{0 \nu}$.
 A summary of the systematics as well as their sources and priors is shown in Table~\ref{tab:systematics}.